Sergeant Charles Irish

 Charles Irish was wounded by enemy fire in 1953 during the Korean conflict.
 He was with the 101st Airborne Division (Mike Company, 53rd Infantry, 2nd Battalion).
 He fought at the 38th parallel at what was known as “Sandbag Castle” and “Christmas Hill.”
 In July of 1953, word came that the 45th Oklahoma Infantry “Thunderbird Division” was pulling offline and going home.
-The 45th was surrounded and thirty-five men in Irish’s company stopped to provide support.
+The 45th became surrounded, and thirty-five men in Irish’s company stopped to provide support.

-Charles F. “Bud” Irish Jr. was born July 9, 1929, in Cleveland, Ohio to Charles and Lois Irish.
+Charles F. “Bud” Irish Jr. was born July 9, 1929, in Cleveland, Ohio, to Charles and Lois Irish.
 He graduated from Shaw High School in 1947 and earned a B.S. degree in arboriculture from The Ohio State University in 1951.
-He enlisted in the Army in 1951 and was assigned to Camp Breckenridge, Kentucky.
+He enlisted in the Army in 1951 and assigned to Camp Breckenridge, Kentucky.

 He married Johanne Allen in 1955.
 They had four children: Tim born in 1956, Margaret (Polder) born in 1959, Charles III born in 1960, and Elizabeth (Woods) born in 1963.

 Johanne was born March 6, 1930, in Whitesboro, Oneida County, New York, the daughter of Virgil and Margaret Allen.
 Shortly after, the Great Depression caused the Allens to lose their home.
 They moved to Cleveland to live with Johanne’s maternal grandparents, Elmer and Alice Wright.
 Johanne attended Oliver Hazard Perry Elementary School and Collinwood High School.
-The family moved to Bedford where Johanne graduated from Bedford High School.
+The family moved to Bedford, where Johanne graduated from Bedford High School.

 After high school, Johanne became a sociology major at Lake Erie College.
 After graduation, she got a job working at the Cleveland Clinic’s eye department.